Linearized supergravity with a dynamical preferred frame: Velocities of elementary excitations

-Here we analyze in detail the sector of modes with helicities $\pm 1$ described by the Lagrangian (\ref{Ltot}).
+Here we analyze in detail the sector of modes described by the Lagrangian (\ref{Ltot}).
 We work in the frame where the aether VEV has vanishing spatial components, see Eq.~(\ref{wtimel}).
 In this frame the time-components of aether perturbations vanish due to the constraint (\ref{Vnorm}), $\hat v^{R,I}_0=0$.

-The metric perturbations are taken in the form
+Transverse traceless (helicity $\pm 2$) modes are contained only in the metric.
+Thus, we insert the Ansatz,